 During the time you are reviewing these and other documents on the property, you will also have a chance to make construction inspections, obtain financing if that is a contingency and otherwise determine whether or not you feel comfortable going forward with the transaction.
 We usually allow for a period of 15 days for due diligence (longer if the property is commercial or more complicated).
 At the end of the due diligence period, you will either make the determination to go forward or you will decide against the purchase and any escrow deposits you have made will be returned to you.

 It is the standard here in Mexico for the Buyer to make a good faith deposit into escrow in an amount equivalent to 10% of the agreed upon price.
-We use well-recognized title companies such as Fidelity Title, Stewart Title and others to hold escrow and the cost is usually about $650.00 USD.
+We use well-recognized title companies such as Armour Secure Escrow S. de R.L. de C.V, Stewart Title Latin America, Inc. and others to hold escrow and the cost is usually about $750.00 USD.
 A few days prior to the closing, the Buyer will deposit the balance of the purchase funds into escrow where funds will be held until the closing date when Seller transfers title to Buyer.

 Escrow is open and contingencies are removed!
 What does this mean?
 This generally means that the Buyer has deposited the required 10% good faith deposit into the escrow account and is satisfied with the due diligence and has removed the contractual contingencies.
 This means we are going forward to closing.
 Tropicasa works closely with the Notary to coordinate all closing aspects of the transaction.